JacksonAllan/CC/api_reference.md

 <dl><dd>

-Erases all elements, calling the element and key types' destructors if they exist.
+Erases all elements, calling the element and key types' destructors if they exist (unless cntr is a string).
 </dd></dl>

 ```c